Sebastian-Griesbach/Improving-Policy-Conditioned-Value-Functions/README.md

 See thesis for details on individual methods.

 ## Documentation
-The Reinforcment Learning parts of the code are documented with Docstrings in the code.
-However the documentation is not yet complete.
+The Reinforcement Learning parts of the code are documented with DocStrings in the code.
+If a interface exists the purpose of all functions are documented within the interface.
+Specific subclasses are only documented in their general purpose or when a sufficient difference exists.
+The documentation is not yet complete.